const std = @import("std");

 .
 If this expression returns a valid value, then, the try

-keyword do nothing essentially.
-It simply passes this value forward.
-But, if the expression do return an error, then, the try
+keyword does nothing.
+It only passes the value forward.
+But if the expression does return an error, then, the try

-keyword will unwrap and return this error from the function, and also print it’s stack trace to stderr
+keyword just unwrap the error value, and return this error from the function and also prints the current stack trace to stderr

 .